 Between Blade traveling the world trying to snap his teammates out of it and some of the heroic mantles looking for suitable guardians, the Avengers cause the Squadron a lot of problems.
 According to Mephisto, just the name "Avengers" puts cracks in his illusion.
 As they continue to investigate the question "Who are the Avengers?" they track the ragtag version of the team to Wakanda for answers.

 The two teams were pretty evenly matched until President Coulson entered the battlefield with the Pandemonium Cube.
 The combined power of the Phoenix Force and the Starbrand are able to break the cube enough to return the world to how it was.
 While Coulson is absorbed into the cube and dragged to hell, the Squadron are left on Earth with memories of the alternate reality.
-Only Hyperion and Nighthawk were able to escape custody.

 The Squadron Supreme does not exist in the main Marvel Universe (Earth-616).
 The original Squadron exists in Earth-712 and another exists in Earth-31916 ("Supreme Power").